samdinhgg/TextToSpeechApiDemo-CSharp/README.md

         dotnet run --project TextToSpeechApiDemo
         ```

-7. **Interact with the application:**
+7. **Application Credential**
-    * The application will run and you can interact with it.
-The application will use the default credential of the Cloud Shell.
+    * The application will use the default credential of the Cloud Shell, no further action is needed.

-**Why Cloud Shell and Important Notes**

-* **Authentication:** Cloud Shell automatically handles authentication with your Google Cloud account, so you don't need to set up any credentials manually.
-* **GCP Project:** Ensure that you have selected the correct GCP project in Cloud Shell that has the Cloud Text-to-Speech API enabled.
-* **API Enablement:** Make sure the Cloud Text-to-Speech API is enabled for your project.
-You can enable it in the Google Cloud Console.
-* **SSML:** You can modify the SSML text in the `texts` folder to test different scenarios.
-* **Cost:** Using Cloud Shell is free, but using the Text-to-Speech API might incur costs depending on your usage.
-Please refer to the GCP pricing page.

 ## A sample SSML text